ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Plugin and Macros/Macros/Samples/Find company logos/index.md

 ## Description

-Searches for a company logo throughout the spreadsheet.
+Searches for a company logo throughout the spreadsheet using API Ninjas' Logo API.
+Requires an API key.

 <!-- This code snippet is shown in the screenshot. -->